CanaanGM/cap_ze_flag/README.md

 - steps:
     - /!\ this is tedious . . .
+    - open it with pestudio to see it's a shell file/script
     - extract it thru [unshar]
     - extract the result again thru [ar -x]
     - extract that into a Bzip archive thru [cpio -i]